Quebec City, Quebec, Canada: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-If you plan to check out the stunning Basilica of Saint Anne de Beaupré, it's worthwhile to wear modest clothing:
+If you are planning to see the beautiful Basilica of Saint Anne de Beaupré, it's useful to wear modest clothing:

-If you go to the Musée de la civilisation, wear museum-appropriate clothing and take:
+If you see the Musée de la civilisation, wear museum-appropriate clothing and take:

 Ultralight day pack